 Employees whose work is not confined to stationary workstations can be called non-desk workers.
 When we walk into corporate headquarters, we don’t see them; maybe that’s why they are called unseen.
 The industrial sector employs the highest number of such workers.
 The global e-commerce and retail boom has led to plenty of non-desk job opportunities that have trickled down to all related and adjacent markets, like logistics, warehousing, transportation, and last-mile delivery, to name a few.
 Other sectors that are highly dependent on non-desk workers are hospitality and healthcare.

 All the mentioned sectors are critical to the economy, and without on-field employees, organizations involved in these sectors will come to a standstill, and so can an entire economy.
 That’s how important non-desk workforces are!
-This makes it an absolute necessity to empower and enable such workforces so that they remain motivated and productive.
+This makes it an absolute necessity to empower review and enable such workforces so that they remain motivated and productive.

 It’s Curtains for Legacy Processes